The Pirates of Dark Water

 The Pirates of Dark Water is an American fantasy animated television series created by David Kirschner and produced by Hanna-Barbera.
-The series premiered as a five-part miniseries on Fox Kids early 1991, simply entitled Dark Water.
+The series premiered in 1991 on Fox Kids as a five-part miniseries titled Dark Water.
 The first season, consisting of 13 episodes including the original five-part miniseries, aired on ABC from September to December 1991.
-A second season, consisting of just eight episodes, aired in syndication in the United States from 1992 to 1993.
+A second season, consisting of eight episodes, aired in syndication in the United States from 1992 to 1993.

 Premise

-Prince Ren, the son of the dying King Primus of Octopon, sails around the alien world of Mer on a ship called the Wraith, searching for the "Thirteen Treasures of Rule".
+Prince Ren, the son of the dying King Primus of Octopon, sails around the fantasy world of Mer on a ship called the Wraith, searching for the "Thirteen Treasures of Rule".
 The treasures are prophesied to save Octopon and Mer from the threat of Dark Water, an all-consuming black sentient liquid that has taken over the seas.
-His loyal crew of misfits that help Ren on his journey are the ecomancer Tula, a monkey-bird Niddler, and the treasure-hungry pirate Ioz.
+His loyal crew of misfits that help Ren on his journey are the ecomancer Tula, a monkey-bird called Niddler, and the treasure-hungry pirate Ioz.
 Ren's opponent in his quest is the pirate lord Bloth of the warship the Maelstrom, who will stop at nothing to get the treasures and control the Dark Water himself.

+Setting

+The series is set on Mer, a world distinct from Earth that features various fictional creatures with varying degrees of intelligence, such as monkey-birds and leviathans.
+The planet consists of twenty seas, with the narrative primarily taking place across different islands.
+Portions of Mer are depicted as continually in flux; for example, the premiere episode features a river of spiked rocks rising from the ocean that appears to defy physics, though the series leaves it ambiguous whether this is caused by the Dark Water or the planet's natural geological hyperactivity.

+Octopon was once the greatest city on Mer and referred to by the character Ioz as "the jewel in the crown of Mer" in episode 14.
+The city lies in ruins at the start of the series but is partially restored after Ren collects the first seven treasures.
+Production materials present Octopon as centuries ahead of Mer's current technological state, depicting a civilization in continual decline due to the Dark Water oozing from the planet's core.